 Opt for the morning shuttle back up to the trail then coast downhill to Penticton through orchards and vineyards.
 An easy ride alongside the popular Penticton canal brings you to the shores of Skaha Lake – you are now on the Southern Spur route of the KVR heading south to more wine country!
 At midday a picnic lunch awaits you at the beach.
 Rested and refuelled, water bottles refilled, the next part of your trail unfolds with a rolling back country ride off the trail and past more wineries.
 Continuing south watch for big horn sheep on the hills and the variety of birdlife on Vaseux Lake and wetlands.
 As the sun shines down, the temperatures climb as you head further south.
 The last few kilometres take you along the Millennium Trail canal and to your B&B or Villa in Oliver.
 Welcome to Canada’s Wine Capital!
 With the warmest temperatures reaching this area and a variety of terroirs the wines produced here are some of the best.

 A layover day in Oliver gives you the difficult choice of which wineries to visit!
 We will give you our best recommendations to take advantage of a loop ride along the canal and Black Sage Road towards Osoyoos Lake.
 The scenery here will make you will feel like you’ve been transported to the Tuscan hills.
+This evening you'll savour some of the finest local foods prepared by some of the best chefs in the valley.
 Overnight Oliver.

 Your final day takes you along a rolling back country road past mineral rich lakes to a winery with one of the best views of the valley, wine tasting and lunch followed by a lakeside ride on the KVR trail (or optional shuttle) back to Penticton where services end.